emma-farina/emma-farina.github.io/data_story.md

 <h2 id="q1">Healthy food</h2>

-<p>Pie chart that shows which pages we are considering for the two categories.<br>
+<p align="justify">Pie chart that shows which pages we are considering for the two categories.<br>
 Table showing for each language the food that displays the most impressive changes from pre covid to covid (to post?) + show interventions<br>
 Text analysing in detail the most interesting results.<br>
 Geographic interactive map or just geographic map with colors: calculate ratio healthy/ unhealthy for different stages (pre covid, lockdown, post covid, etc), t-test with interventions and cross-correlation with mobility data.<br>